CarlosGS/OpenBinaural/README.md

 * The potentiometer knob model is derived from **John Ridley's**: <https://www.youmagine.com/designs/knob-for-potentiometer-parametric>

 * I want to thank [**Imperial College Advanced Hackspace**](http://icah.org.uk/) and [**Imperial College Robotics Society**](http://icrobotics.co.uk/) for providing the infrastructure (tools, 3D printers, laser cutters & material resources) that made this project possible.
 The community that has grown upon them is just amazing.

+* Also thanks to Mr Rodrigo García Saura for sourcing the 1/4" to 3/8" convert screw for the tripod mount

 Author & license
 --